2011–12 Grand Prix of Figure Skating Final: Ladies

 Kostner won the short program, with Suzuki in second and Leonova in third.
 Kostner also won the free skate to take the gold medal, while Suzuki and Leonova held on for silver and bronze respectively, despite Tuktamysheva placing second in the free.
 Kostner became the first Italian single skater to win the Grand Prix Final and is second overall after Barbara Fusar-Poli and Maurizio Margaglio, who won the ice dancing title in 2000.
-Mao Asada withdraw due to her mother's serious illness that led to her passing.
+Mao Asada withdraw due to her mother's serious illness that led to her death.